bhhupender/MedX-Chatbot/README.md

-# Smart Medical Chatbot using Open-Source Tools
+# MedX Chatbot using Open-Source Tools

 This project demonstrates how to build a smart medical chatbot using open-source tools.
 It utilizes Hugging Face for text embeddings, Faiss CPU for efficient vector storage and similarity search, and Mistral, a large language model, integrated with Streamlit for a conversational interface.
 This tutorial is designed for beginners with no prior experience in chatbot development.